ctjacobs/git-rdm/README.md

 ## License
 This software is released under the MIT license.
 See the file called `LICENSE` for more information.

+## Citing

+If you use Git-RDM during the course of your research, please consider citing the following paper:

+* C. T. Jacobs, A. Avdis (Under Review).
+Git-RDM: A research data management plugin for the Git version control system. *Journal of Open Source Software*.

 ## Contact
 Please send any questions or comments about Git-RDM via email to [Christian Jacobs](http://christianjacobs.uk) at <christian@christianjacobs.uk>.